sanjay-906/Diabetes_Predicter/README.md

 # Diabetes_Predicter
-This repository contains all the code files for the diabetes predictore ML model
+This repository contains all the code files for the diabetes predicter ML model